johanhaleby/occurrent/doc/architecture/decisions/0003-add-streamid-to-cloudevent-when-writing-to-eventstore.md

   `streamId` extension property.
 Could be a bit of an effort depending on the version of the `CloudEvent` (although we could limit the support for version 1 only).

 Positive:
-* Implementations of snapshotting and sagas and even custom change streamers will be simpler.
+* Implementations of snapshotting and sagas and even custom subscriptions will be simpler.

 ### Alternatives